4 Days in New York City: Detailed Itinerary + Map

 11 West 53 Street | Subway stops: 5 Av–53 St (E, M), 57 St (F)

 The Museum of Modern Art should be on every art lover’s travel bucket list.
-Located at 11 West 53rd street in Midtown Manhattan, MoMA is one of the largest museums in the world devoted to the preservation and display of modern and contemporary art.
+Located at 11 West 53rd Street in Midtown Manhattan, MoMA is one of the largest museums in the world devoted to the preservation and display of modern and contemporary art.

-Your ticket includes admission to all galleries and special exhibits, and in my opinion it is entirely worth the price.
+Your ticket includes admission to all galleries and special exhibits, and in my opinion, it is entirely worth the price.

 You’ll see important works of art like Pablo Picasso’s Les Demoiselles d’Avignon; Jackson Pollock’s One: Number 31, 1950; Salvador Dali’s The Persistence of Memory; a large Monet Water Lilies triptych; and Andrew Wyeth’s Christina’s World.